-At Cranford House on February 10th of that first year of the century, George Charles Grantley Berkeley joined the sheepfold.
+At Cranford House on February 10th of that first year of the century, George Charles Grantley Fitzhardinge Berkeley joined the sheepfold.
 Until then, its sole occupant had been Thomas Moreton Fitzhardinge Berkeley as representing the Earl’s legitimate offspring.
 A howl of rage announced George’s arrival.
 His puce form shook from top to toe while he punched the unresisting air with dimpled fists.
-His parents, on the whole, were glad rather than sorry about his coming, his father observing that at least here was a little mendicant that could be offset against tax, while inwardly lamenting the four who couldn’t.
+His parents, on the whole, were glad rather than sorry about his coming, his father observing that at least here was a little mendicant who could be offset against tax, while inwardly lamenting the four who couldn’t.
 No increase of small fry would mend the prospects of Fitz, the senior member of the goat pen.

 His parents decided to name the new baby ‘George’ in respect of the Prince of Wales who stood godfather, and of Admiral Berkeley, whose good offices they wished to regain.
 Both George and Charles were chosen from the family canon.
 Grantley commemorated his father’s confrère, William Norton, 2nd Baron Grantley and Commander-in-Chief of the British Army under the Duke of York.
 This gentleman was the son of a lawyer and erstwhile Speaker of the House of Commons, a choleric opponent of Regency, who had been dubbed Mr Bull-Face Double-Fee.

 Whether these links imparted a bullish influence to his namesake, or whether it was the lottery of nature, the child early displayed corresponding traits of character and came to be called ‘Grantley’.
 His companion-in-arms of the sheepfold had received his name in tribute to Lord Moreton Ducie whose ancestors were bankers to King Charles I and whose seat at Woodchester had been visited by Queen Elizabeth on her way to Berkeley Castle.